 elcome to LDS Business College.
 We congratulate you on your interest in continuing your education.
-Whether you intend to launch your career rectly upon completion of your selected program, or directly upon completion of your selected program, or use your attendance here as a bridge to further scholarship, the education you receive at LDS Business College will prove an enduring and beneficial asset to you and your future success.
+Whether you intend to launch your career irectly upon completion of your selected program, or directly upon completion of your selected program, or use your attendance here as a bridge to further scholarship, the education you receive at LDS Business College will prove an enduring and beneficial asset to you and your future success.

 The College has a rich heritage and a strong foundation.
-For 120 years the College has provided career and educational preparation to thousands of students.
+For 121 years the College has provided career and educational preparation to thousands of students.
 We hope your experience here will prove productive and enjoyable.
 Much of what you receive will depend on what you put in.
 We hope you come with a determination to learn.
 We urge you to take your course of study seriously.
 As you do, we commit to provide you with a quality academic experience.
 We intend to teach current technological skills as well as time-honored concepts to prepare you for service in the business community.

-Our new campus will provide many opportunities for you students.
+Our campus has a homelike atmosphere.
 Classes are small and conducive to individual attention.
 Our expert faculty work to help you have as much success as possible.